Let The Sun Shine!

 I hope to swim in the sea at least once a week now.
 It feels restorative.
 It feels good

-Health Benefits of Sea Swimming
+Health Benefits Of Sea Swimming

 It turns out that my intuitive pull towards swimming in the sea actually comes with great merit.
 It turns out that the sea environment can reduce stress, promote deep sleep and relax the body.
 Furthermore, Wallace J. Nichols highlights in his book ‘Blue Mind‘ that swimming actually stimulates the parasympathetic nervous system – the system that is engaged when the body is not in fight-or-flight and is responsible for resting and repairing the body.
 This is the mode in which healing takes place.